-Curated by Grazina Subelyte, Exhibition Curator, Peggy Guggenheim Collection
+Curated by Grazina Subelyte, Associate Curator, Peggy Guggenheim Collection

 Peggy Guggenheim Collection, April 9–September 26, 2022

 Museum Barberini, Potsdam, October 22, 2022–January 29, 2023

 Like no other 20th-century movement, Surrealism was keenly inspired by tropes of magic, myth and the occult.
 In their engagement with the irrational and the unconscious, numerous of its members looked to magic as a poetic and deeply philosophical discourse, related to both arcane knowledge and individual self-empowerment.
 Over the past two decades, various studies have considerably expanded our appreciation of magic as a key aspect of the activity of the Surrealist group.
 In their works, the artists associated with the movement heavily drew on esoteric symbols and cultivated the image of the artist as an alchemist, magician, and visionary.